geoffreyp/KanbanJS/README.md

 # Kanban JS

 ## Features before the release 1.0
- [See the github board](https://github.com/geoffreyp/KanbanJS/projects/1) and the [github milestone](https://github.com/geoffreyp/KanbanJS/milestones), don't hesitate to add issues if you want a new feature before the release 1.0.
+ [See the github project board](https://github.com/geoffreyp/KanbanJS/projects/1) and the [github milestone](https://github.com/geoffreyp/KanbanJS/milestones), don't hesitate to add issues if you want a new feature before the release 1.0.

 ## How to install KanbanJS ?
 ### Get the project :